Kevin Trabaris – Equipment Leasing & Vendor Contracting | EM3 Law

 About the Author

 Kevin Trabaris is a corporate and commercial finance transactional attorney with experience representing banks, financial companies, equipment lessors, insurance companies and other funding entities in connection with commercial and corporate loans, equipment leases, bank loans, bonds and many other types of financing.
 He has handled everything from small ticket transactions to billion dollar syndicated loans, asset-based loans, real estate, working capital and more.
-Trabaris also handles business transactions and has experience creating companies as well as selling them.
-This includes corporation, LLC and partnership creation and advice, contract drafting and negotiation, corporate governance, vendor agreements, sale documents and merger/acquisitions matters and more.

 For more information, please contact Kevin Trabaris, Partner, at ktrabaris@em3law.com.

 This publication is intended for general education and informational purposes only, and should not be regarded as either legal advice or a legal opinion.
 You should not act upon or use this publication or any of its contents for any specific situation.
 Recipients are cautioned to obtain legal advice from their legal counsel with respect to any decision or course of action contemplated in a specific situation.
-Edwards Maxson Mago & Macaulay, LLP and its attorneys provide legal advice only after establishing an attorney-client relationship through a written attorney-client engagement agreement.
+Maxson Mago & Macaulay, LLP and its attorneys provide legal advice only after establishing an attorney-client relationship through a written attorney-client engagement agreement.
 This publication does not establish an attorney-client relationship with any recipient.

 Leave a Reply